All Episodes

 In my free state of Florida, this state has been transformed because of conservative policies being implemented at the highest level under Governor Ron DeSantis.

-And with the help of President Trump, they've been a great one-to combination.
+And with the help of President Trump, they've been a great one-two combination.

 And it is bizarre.

-I'm watching in my free state of Florida, and I I do this as a cautionary tell for other states that have made so much progress implementing, for example, either American first or a state first agenda.
+I'm watching in my free state of Florida, and I do this as a cautionary tell for other states that have made so much progress implementing, for example, either American First or a state-first agenda.

-And for whatever reason, in recent months, there has been some kind of I would describe as more rhino republicans in the Florida House, and a a bit of tension has emerged, reflecting a deeper power struggle within the state's Republican Party.
+And for whatever reason, in recent months, there has been some kind of, I would describe as more rhino-Republicans in the Florida House, and a bit of tension has emerged, reflecting a deeper power struggle within the state's Republican Party.

 For example, stalling his preferred condo reform bill, and it became a big deal.

-You might remember the condo build building fell down in Miami and also rejecting his special session on immigration in favor of crafting their own, which is a far less aggressive bill.
+You might remember the condo building fell down in Miami and also rejecting a special session on immigration in favor of crafting their own, which is a far less aggressive bill.

 On top of that, the House advancing their own sales tax cut plan.

-Well while Governor DeSantis is saying no, the biggest problem in Florida has been, especially in the coastal areas of Florida, is property values because of the great migration have gone up uh dramatically, and as they have gone up, so too have property taxes, which is now, you know, literally threatening future growth in the state of Florida, and they still have.
+Well, while Governor DeSantis is saying no, the biggest problem in Florida has been, especially in the coastal areas of Florida, is property values because of the Great Migration have gone up dramatically.

 Governor, great to have you back.